Peschi90/autodarts-detection-grabber/README.md

 - Windows PC to run the tool

 ## How To
-- Download the autodarts-detection-grabber.exe from the GitHub Release.
+- Download the autodarts-detection-log-collector.exe from the GitHub Release.
-- Create a shortcut on your desktop or wherever you want.
-- Right-click on the shortcut and select Properties.
-- Change the target to, for example:
-  `C:\PATH_TO_YOUR\autodarts-detection-log-collector.exe --host AUTODARTS_PC_IP_WITHOUT_PORT --username SSHUSERNAME --password SSHPASSWORD`
-- Save
-- Run the shortcut.
+- Just start the autodarts-detection-log-collector.exe
+- open the shown ip adress at any device in your network which you have closest to your dartboard.
+Mostly your smartphone.
+- enter you ip from pc where autodarts is running on
+- enter SSH credentials to connect to this PC
+- press collect if you want to collect.
-- The tool will create files in the location of your autodarts-detection-log-collector.exe.
+- The tool will create files in the location of your autodarts-detection-log-collector.exe and you can also download a zip directly over the webpage.

 The tool grabs images from the Vision/live and Vision/dart tabs of the board manager.
 It establishes an SSH connection to your Autodarts PC and retrieves the last 25 lines of autodarts.log.